tufantunc/opentwig/README.md

 - **AWS S3**: Upload files to an S3 bucket
 - **Any web server**: Upload the `dist/` folder to your server

+## 🌟 Showcase

+Check out these amazing websites created with OpenTwig!
+These examples showcase sites made with OpenTwig:

+### Featured Sites

+- **[Tufan Tunç - My Social Links](https://links.tufantunc.com)** - My social links, used default theme with avatar

+### Submit Your Site

+Have you created a website with OpenTwig?
+We'd love to showcase it!
+You can add your site to our showcase in two ways:

+1. **Create an Issue** - Use our [showcase submission template](.github/ISSUE_TEMPLATE/showcase_submission.md)
+2. **Submit a Pull Request** - Add your site directly to the showcase section in this README

+#### Guidelines for Showcase Submissions

+- ✅ Your site must be live and accessible
+- ✅ Use OpenTwig to generate the site
+- ✅ Keep descriptions concise (1-2 sentences max)

+#### What We Look For

+- Creative use of themes and customization
+- Different use cases (personal, business, portfolio, etc.)
+- Good examples of various configuration options
+- Sites that inspire other users

 ## 📝 License

 MIT License - see [LICENSE](LICENSE) file for details